cceh/rti/design.rst

 - bright and affordable LEDs,

-- user-solderable off the shelf-components.
+- user-solderable off-the-shelf components.

-Todays high performance LEDs are designed for surface mounting, which makes them difficult to solder by traditional means.
+High performance LEDs are designed for surface mounting, which makes them difficult to solder by traditional means.
 Most of them are also very small.
 After research I settled on this LED make: